 Project

-Targeted Nakamoto: A Proof-of-Work Protocol Modification to Improve Security and Limit Energy Consumption
+Targeted Nakamoto: A Bitcoin Protocol to Balance Network Security and Energy Consumption

 Bitcoin Pixel Art generated by DreamStudio